WIAT: Action News Birmingham

 In late 1986, WBMG began readying a return to local news production, prompting Tuscaloosa-based WDBB to cancel its low-rated 9 p.m. local newscast.
 Park invested $1.5 million to start WBMG Action News Birmingham, which debuted on January 12, 1987.
 The news department, with weeknight 5 and 10 p.m. newscasts as well as weekend editions, focused on news in the five-county Birmingham metro area, rather than the much larger news coverage areas of WBRC and WVTM; the goal was not to be number one but merely to occupy a niche.
 News director Frank Morock believed the expanding focuses of the other stations left Birmingham and its environs relatively underserved.
 News viewership for Action News Birmingham hovered between five and nine percent of the audience, a far cry from the shares of 30 percent or above commanded by each of WBRC and WVTM.
 The newscasts were losing in the ratings to syndicated reruns on Birmingham's independent station, WTTO, though station management contended and a coincidental telephone survey found that viewership was higher than reflected in ratings diaries.

 John Herrod left KTXS-TV in Sweetwater, Texas, to become WBMG's news director in 1990.
 He sought to give the station a defined news image by airing longer, more in-depth stories.
 Channel 42 also became known for aggressive reporting.
 When WBRC anchor Janet Hall became a spokeswoman for the Birmingham Zoo, WBMG produced a news special openly asking whether WBRC could be considered a reliable source for reporting on the troubled facility.
 Doors being slammed in WBMG reporters' faces became a common sight on channel 42's newscasts, and the station did a series of reports on why Birmingham city officials were not talking to WBMG.
-Even though WBMG's news audience consisted of one to two percent of the market, a study by researchers at the University of Alabama at Birmingham found that WBMG's Action News aired more local news stories and longer stories than its higher-rated competitors in one week in April 1994, concluding, "Channel 42 was guilty of some editorializing but clearly offered more substance than the other two stations."
+Even though WBMG's news audience consisted of one to two percent of the market, a study by researchers at the University of Alabama at Birmingham (UAB) found that WBMG's Action News aired more local news stories and longer stories than its higher-rated competitors in one week in April 1994, concluding, "Channel 42 was guilty of some editorializing but clearly offered more substance than the other two stations."